Calibration and Correctness of Language Models for Code: Results

 \subsubsection{Overall Correctness}

 Correctness performance rate of the various models on the various tasks and datasets, are presented in~\autoref{table:modelPerformanceComparison}.
 Specifically, we report the fraction of samples passing all test cases for a given model and dataset, and the percentage of exact-matches.
-We found that \gptturbo worked well for both function synthesis (HumanEval and MBPP), and line-level code completion (DyPyBench), whilst \textsc{Codex} generally performed well on program repair (SStubs and Defects4J).
-The DyPyBench benchmark reflects in some ways the most popular use of LLMs, \emph{viz.,} for code completion.
-In our experiments, we evaluated the line-level code completion test samples in DyPyBench both with and without the Docstring provided with the function (thus possibly relying on as little as the signature).
+We found that \gptturbo worked well for both function synthesis (\textsc{HumanEval} and \textsc{MBPP}), and line-level code completion, whilst \textsc{Codex} generally performed well on program repair.
+The \textsc{DyPyBench} benchmark reflects the most popular use of LLMs, \viz, for code completion.

-\autoref{fig:modelPerformanceComparison} compares the performance of the various models on the DyPyBench dataset, with and without the Docstring comment.
-Performance with the Docstring is substantially higher than without.
-The smaller \textsc{CodeGen2} model shows the most gain in test-passing performance; the larger models show gains in both test-passing and exact-match, perhaps reflecting their greater capacity for recall with Docstrings, which lead to better in-distribution priors.
-However, as depicted in~\autoref{fig:dypyrely} and~\autoref{fig:dypybenchReliabilityNoDocstringPlatt}, it is evident that while the correctness measure improves with the presence of a Docstring, the version without a Docstring remains well-calibrated.
-This observation suggests that calibration cannot be solely inferred from the correctness measure.